-When agencies cover the same service territory, they may update and/or complete a pending HE+ Application created by another agency serving the same territory.
+When agencies cover the same service territory, they may update and/or complete and submit a pending HE+ Application created by another agency serving the same territory when the customer contacts the WHEAP agency and/or the WHEAP agency obtains all required documents.
+The agency submitting the application is responsible for any non-compliance with HE+ policy.